PepperGo/yelp-review-classifier/README.md

 ## Usage

-Run the project on a localhost server by typing `jupyter notebook`.
+Run the notebook on a localhost server using `jupyter notebook`.